Tyrrrz/CliFx/Readme.md

 ```

 > **Warning**:
-> Forceful termination of a command can only be delayed once.
+> Cancellation handler is only respected when the user sends the interrupt signal for the first time.
-> If the user issues a second interrupt signal, the process will be killed immediately, without waiting for graceful cancellation.
+> If the user decides to issue the signal again, the application will terminate immediately regardless of whether the command is cancellation-aware.

 ### Type activation